usaloCKLEnTO/whisprd/README.md

-# Real-time Whisper Dictation System for Linux
+# Whisprd - Real-time Whisper Dictation System for Linux

 A powerful, real-time dictation system for Linux that uses OpenAI's Whisper model to convert speech to text and inject keystrokes into any application.
-This system provides Windows-like dictation functionality with voice commands, auto-punctuation, and low-latency transcription.
+Whisprd provides Windows-like dictation functionality with voice commands, auto-punctuation, and low-latency transcription.

 ## 🚀 Features